Fulons/CalculatorAssignment/ReadMe.txt

 Reassigning a variable can be done by creating a new variable with the same name When creating a variable the equation is stored rather than the value itself.
 This means that any variable contained in another variable can be changed.
-All variable names must be a combination of lower case letters only.
+All variable names are not case sensitive.

 When last result is used in a variable the value of the last result is stored rather than the last result operation itself.